An Oscars unlike any other to get underway Sunday

 If there’s one less certain category, it’s best actress.
 Davis, who has won previously for her performance in “Fences,” is up against Carey Mulligan (“Promising Young Woman”) and two-time winner McDormand.
 Prognosticators call it a three-way toss up.

 Sunday’s pandemic-delayed Oscars will bring to a close the longest awards season ever — one that turned the season’s industrial complex of cocktail parties and screenings virtual.
 Eligibility was extended into February of this year, and for the first time, a theatrical run wasn’t a requirement of nominees.
-Some films — like “Sound of Metal” — premiered all the way back in September 2019.2021 Best Actor nominees.
+Some films — like “Sound of Metal” — premiered all the way back in September 2019.(AP Photo/Chris Pizzello, pool)

 The pandemic pushed several anticipated movies out of 2020, but a few bigger budget releases could still take home awards.
 Pixar’s “Soul” appears a sure-thing for best animated film, and Christopher Nolan’s “Tenet” — which last September tried to lead a moviegoing revival that fizzled when virus cases spiked and many theaters couldn’t reopen — will likely win for its visual effects.